 Miss Hall's Students Named Pickett Scholars

-The awards are named in memory of Mansfield E. "Pete" Pickett, who was a longtime teacher both at the former Lenox School and at Miss Hall's School.
-The scholarships are given to two seniors who exhibit outstanding performance in academics and extracurricular activities.
-This is the 10th year the association has honored Miss Hall's students.
+The awards are named in memory of Mansfield E. (Peter) Pickett, who was a longtime teacher both at the former Lenox School and at Miss Hall's School.
+The scholarships are awarded annually to two students who exhibit outstanding performance in academics and extracurricular activities.
+This is the 15th year the association has honored Miss Hall’s students.

 Paul Denzel, Don Foster, Robert J. Sansone and John Schneiter, representatives of the Lenox School Alumni Association, recently presented the awards to Jayme and Cely, who goes by Nikky.
 Both students are active members of the MHS community.